xc825/poker/ReadMe.md

 Calculating 25000 lines of radom lenght (2 - 11 hands) Omaha Holdem takes ~120 seconds.
 (240 seconds if all lines contains 11 hands)

 Invalid input is not handled.
 Program will just crash.
-After five first cards must exactry one space symbol.
+After five first cards must be exactly one space symbol.
 Between hands is exactly one space symbol.
 After each line exactly one new line symbol "\n".